Wiskott-Aldrich Syndrome and Stem Cells

 Wiskott-Aldrich Syndrome Facts

-- Stem cell transplants are successful in 9 out 10 WAS cases treated[5]
+• Stem cell transplants using donor stem cells are successful in 9 out of 10 WAS cases treated[5]

-- There are currently 8 clinical trials investigating the application of cord blood in Wiskott-Aldrich syndrome[6]
+• There are several clinical trials investigating the application of cord blood in Wiskott-Aldrich syndrome[6]

 Wiskott-Aldrich Syndrome and Stem Cells

 A small study treated two WAS patients with genetically modified, autologous haematopoietic stem cells.
-After receiving the genetically modified stem cell infusion, the patientโs clinical condition improved.
-The treatment resolved to haemorrhagic diathesis (bleeding), eczema, autoimmunity and a predisposition to severe infection.[8]
+After receiving the genetically modified stem cell infusion, the patients’ clinical condition improved.
+After the treatment, patients showed improvement in their clinical condition, with resolution of their haemorrhagic diathesis (bleeding), eczema, autoimmunity and predisposition to severe infection.[8]

 References